 Overtaking on bends, barging out of side roads, or not showing maneuvers are commonly practiced.
 Drunk driving is another problem, especially on weekends and public holidays.

-However, if you think you can handle Greek driving etiquette and you want to drive yourself around the country and its beauties, there are a few things to keep in mind.
+However, if you think you can handle the etiquette of driving in Greece and you want to drive yourself around the country and its beauties, there are a few things to keep in mind.

 To travel to or within Greece, be reminded to check if your driver's license is valid for Greece.
 Thankfully, insurance contracts in all EU countries are valid in other EU states.
 However, if you're visiting from outside Europe, you must also insure your car.